rfshelley/Documentation/smartapp-developers-guide/simple-event-handler-smartapps.rst

 The Event object
 ----------------

-Event-handler methods must accept a single parameter, the event itself.
+Event-handler methods must accept a single parameter, the Event itself.

 Refer to the :ref:`event_ref` API documentation for more information.

-A few of the common ways of using the event:
+A few of the common ways of using the Event:

 .. code-block:: groovy